parkermac/LO/README.md

 NOTE: there is now a [blog-like file](https://github.com/parkermac/LO/blob/main/notes/USER_NOTES.md) `LO/notes/USER_NOTES.md` where I keep notes about changes to the code that users should be aware of.

+NOTE: The hooks are meant to allow a user to change a single part of the LO system (like having their own lists of mooring locations) while still making use of the generic and well-tested LO machinery (like for mooring extraction).
+But for other types of analysis the user may be better off just copying a whole directory of code into LO and then editing it to do what they need.
+For example, the `LO/extract/tef` code is probably too closely tied to the TEF sections and segments from the MacCready et al. (2021, JGR) paper.
+If you do make a copy of an LO code folder and put it in LO_user, I suggest that you maintain the LO directory structure.
+In the example this would mean putting the code in `LO_user/extract/tef`.
+Most LO code is designed to load modules either from lo_tools (which you always have access to if you are in the loenv python environment) or from modules in the current working directory.
+For output, unless you change things it will probably go to LO_output, just like the things from LO.
+I think this is probably fine - no need to create a separate LO_user_output.

 ---

 ## Top-level organization